Shyness is a complex emotion that is sometimes difficult to understand.

 If your student is not participating in class, you can help to build their

 confidence by getting an

-in-home tutor.
+in-home and online tutor.
 Here they can work in the comfort of their own homes which helps them

 to feel secure and confident.
 They can overcome gaps in their knowledge